Looking for a sure-fire way to make your colleagues roll their eyes? Just announce you’re about to add animations to a PowerPoint slide deck.

 So what’s the right way to use animations in a presentation?

 According to PowerPoint Ninja, the key is to create slides that display your information in small, digestible chunks, through a technique called “content staging.”
 The goal of staging content is to sustain the audience’s attention by revealing your content over multiple steps within a single slide, ensuring that the viewer always stays with you rather than reading ahead.

 A simple “Fade In” animation, for example, clearly sets up the dichotomy when making a comparison, allowing the viewer to look at one half first before comparing to the other.

 Animation becomes especially useful in your recorded presentation when you want to help your audience follow along with a specific line of thinking.
 As Smarterer notes, “using custom animations, you can control how the content is displayed to the audience so as to not overwhelm them and help them to follow your train of thought.”

-So what are our favorite slide animations?
+Here are some of our favorite slide animations:

 Fade — which brings your object in or out in a way that’s noticeable but not sudden